Suraj1896273/Python-Note/OOPS.md

 ## Advantages of Hybrid Inheritance:-

--Code Reusability
+- Code Reusability

--Common code can be written once and reused by many classes.
+- Common code can be written once and reused by many classes.

--Reduces Duplicate Code
+- Reduces Duplicate Code

--The same methods and attributes do not need to be written repeatedly.
+- The same methods and attributes do not need to be written repeatedly.

--Flexible Design
+- Flexible Design

--Different inheritance relationships can be combined in one project.
+- Different inheritance relationships can be combined in one project.

--Better Organization
+- Better Organization

 ## Disadvantages of Hybrid Inheritance:-

--Complex Structure
+- Complex Structure

-T-he class hierarchy can become difficult to understand.
+- The class hierarchy can become difficult to understand.

--Diamond Problem
+- Diamond Problem

--Hard to Debug
+- Hard to Debug

--Maintenance Becomes Difficult
+- Maintenance Becomes Difficult

--Changes in one parent class can affect many child classes.
+- Changes in one parent class can affect many child classes.

--Not Suitable for Small Projects
+-N ot Suitable for Small Projects

 ## Method Resolution Order (MRO):-